DiegoPiovezana/EnttityHelper/README.md

 ## AVAILABLE FEATURES:<br/>
 ✔ Open-Source;<br/>
 ✔ Uses ADO.NET;<br/>
-✔ Compatible with different databases such as Oracle (SqlServer and SqLite coming soon);<br/>
+✔ Compatible with different databases such as Oracle and SqlServer;<br/>
 ✔ Performs the main operations: update, insert, select and delete entities;<br/>
 ✔ Allows you to create a table in the database according to properties of a C# object;<br/>
 ✔ Able to consider attributes of an object's properties to create a table;<br/>